Assistant football coach - Defensive coordinator

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-Collects weekly academic grade sheets for his position, creates an active spreadsheet to keep accurate records of each player’s weekly academic performance, work hand-in-hand with the LRC (Learning Resource Center) to identify at risk student-athletes, and individually monitors the Academic Game Plan notebooks of his position.
-Provides pro-active support and detailed guidelines for students struggling in a specific class, presents the Academic Game Plan model for all prospective recruits and their parents during their campus visit, teaches and implements the Academic Game Plan to our freshman athletes upon their arrival in the fall, tracks the team GPA the each semester.
+- Academic Supervisor: Collects weekly academic grade sheets for his position, creates an active spreadsheet to keep accurate records of each player’s weekly academic performance, work hand-in-hand with the LRC to identify at risk student-athletes, and individually monitors the Academic Game Plan notebooks of his position.
+Provides pro-active support and detailed guidelines for students struggling in a specific class, presents the Academic Game Plan model for all prospective recruits and their parents during their campus visit, teaches and implements the Academic Game Plan to our freshman athletes upon their arrival in the fall, tracks team GPA each semester.

 The requirements listed below are representative of the knowledge, skill, and/or ability required to satisfactorily perform the essential duties of this job.

-- Special skills: Excellent written and verbal communication needed, ability to manage multi-task situations, valid driver’s license.
+- Skill/Abilities: Excellent written & verbal communication needed ability to manage multi-task situations.
+Valid driver’s license.
 Willingness to travel, including overnight and weekends.
 Ability to work evenings and weekends.
 Competent computer and related software skills.

 PHYSICAL DEMANDS/WORK ENVIRONMENT:

-The physical demands and/or work environment described here are representative of those that must be met or will be encountered by the employee while performing the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions: Must occasionally lift and/or move to up to 40 pounds, regularly works in outside weather conditions in fall and spring months.
+The physical demands and/or work environment encountered by the employee while performing the essential responsibilities of this job must be met with or without reasonable accommodations.
+Reasonable accommodations will be considered and implemented when possible to enable individuals with disabilities to perform the essential responsibilities of this position.
+Secondary responsibilities may be removed when needed as an accommodation strategy.
+Must occasionally lift and/or move to up to 40 pounds, regularly works in outside weather conditions in fall and spring months.

-Applications are considered complete when the following materials are received at the office indicated below:
+Applications are considered complete when the following materials are received at the email indicated below:

 - Letter of interest